ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 ### Message on The Blockchain

 Now add your personal feedback!
-This must be less than 80 bytes or your transaction will be rejected.
+This must be less than or equal to 80 bytes or your transaction will get rejected.
 This message along with your transaction will appear \(after your transaction is confirmed\) in the [Hall of The Makers](http://n.bitcoin.ninja/)! :)

 ```cs